Ten Dudes from Rejected Reviews, Part 1: From Matt Bomer to Tom Goodman-Hill

 More Arthur after the break

-Penis expert Adam Devine evaluates Zac Efron's.
+Zac Efron's Hot/Hung Photos, Part 2: Penis expert Adam Devine evaluates Zac Efron's.
 With some examples.

 In Neighbors, 2014, Zac Efron plays a fraternity dude who butt heads with neighbor Seth Rogan.
 The Workaholics guys had a cameo as fratboys from an earlier generation, so Zac and Seth responded by applying for jobs on their show.

 Zac wooes Adam by giving him a lap dance, and then whipping it out.
-"Holy God, it's amazing!" he exclaims.
+"Holy God, it's amazing!"
+Adam exclaims.
 He's an expert on dicks, but he's never seen anything like it.
 "Did Leonardo da Vinci sculpt that?
 It's beautiful."

 Of course, the guy with the biggest dick gets the job.